eemonn/DishProject/ARCHITECTURE.md

 - `AccessSteps` will contain functionality for accessing data from the steps persistence interface.
 - `AccessIngredients` will contain functionality for accessing data from the ingredients persistence interface.
 - `AddRecipe` will be the helper class to add a recipe into the system
+- `AccessShoppingCart` will contain functionality for accessing and checking data from the shopping cart persistence interface.

 ## Domain Specific Objects